 Over the course of the Ffos-y-fran land reclamation scheme, we will extract up to 11 million tonnes of coal from Ffos-y-fran.
 As of today, we have extracted over 5 million tonnes of coal from the site.

-Ffos-y-fran was granted planning permission in 2005 and as a direct result has created high quality jobs for over 200 people – 85% of whom live within 10 miles of the site.
+Ffos-y-fran was granted planning permission in 2005 and, as a direct result, has created high quality jobs for approximately 200 people, with over 80% living within 10 miles of the site.
 This number significantly increases when indirect jobs are taken into account.

 Local people also benefit from a community fund, managed by Merthyr Tydfil County Borough Council ,that will eventually accumulate up to £11 million worth of contributions – arising directly from coal production at Ffos-y-fran.
 This fund has already supported a range of projects and initiatives that are greatly valued by the community and there are more in the pipeline.